-Financial Aid
+Financial Aid - Graduate Students

-The Financial Aid Office at York College provides instruction on the processes for applying, securing and maintaining eligibility for financial resources to meet educational costs, and ensures that every student is treated with the highest degree of professionalism, confidentiality, honesty and integrity.
-The Financial Aid Office is located in the Academic Core Building, room 1M08.
+The Financial Aid Office at York College provides instruction on the processes for applying, securing and maintaining eligibility for financial aid to meet educational costs and ensures that every student is treated with the highest degree of professionalism, confidentiality, honesty and integrity.
+The Financial Aid Office is located in the Academic Core Building Room 1M108.